J-CPelletier/webcomix/README.md

 #### download

-Downloads a predefined comics.
+Downloads a predefined comic.
 Supports the `--make_cbz` flag, which creates a .cbz archive of the downloaded comic.

 #### custom